Parameterised Complexity of Propositional Inclusion and Independence Logic: Concluding Remarks

 \section{Concluding Remarks}

-We presented a parameterised complexity analysis for $\pinc$ and $\pind$.
-The problems we considered are satisfiability and model checking.
-Interestingly, the parameterised complexity results for $\pind$ coincide with that of $\pdl$ in each case.
-Moreover, the complexity of model checking under a given parameter remains same for all three logics.
-We proved that $\FPT$ cases are true for every team based logic $\mathcal L$, such that $\mathcal L$-atoms can be evaluated in $\Ptime$-time.
+We presented a parameterized complexity analysis for $\pinc$ and $\pind$.
+The problems we considered were satisfiability and model checking.
+Interestingly, the parameterized complexity results for $\pind$ coincide with that of $\pdl$~\cite{jpdl} in each case.
+Moreover, the complexity of model checking under a given parameter remains the same for all three logics.
+We proved that for a team based logic $\mathcal L$ such that $\mathcal L$-atoms can be evaluated in $\Ptime$-time, $\MC$ for $\mathcal L$ when parameterized by $\teamsize$ is always $\FPT$.

-The parameters $\teamsize$ and $\arity$ regarding $\SAT$ behave surprisingly in the logics we considered.
-Namely, for $\pinc$, $\SAT$ under $\teamsize$ is not meaningful due to the reason that we do not impose a size restriction for the satisfying team in $\SAT$.
-Consequently, the parameter $\teamsize$ does not provide any `useful information' to solve satisfiability.
-On the other hand, for $\pind$ and $\pdl$, the problem parameterised by $\teamsize$ is $\para\NP$-complete.
-One possible explanation is that, $\pdl$ is downwards closed and a formula is satisfiable iff some singleton team satisfies it.
-However, $\pind$ also satisfies this `satisfiable under singleton team' property.
-On the other hand, $\pinc$ is not downwards closed and the satisfiability of a $\pinc$-formula $\phi$ might generate a team of exponential size.
-The parameter $\arity$, on the other hand, is interesting because $\SAT$ for all three logics is $\para\NP$-complete.
-This implies that while the fixed $\arity$ does not lower the complexity for $\SAT$ in $\pdl$ and $\pind$, it does lower it from $\EXP$-completeness to $\NP$-completeness for $\pinc$.

-As a future work, we wish to find the precise complexity of $\SAT$ for $\pinc$ when parameterised by $\splits$ and $\formulatw$.
-Hella and Stumpf (\cite{HellaStumpf15}) posed an interesting question to determine the complexity of satisfiability for modal inclusion logic with only unary inclusion atoms.
-In Theorem~\ref{SAT:inc-arity} we proved that the fixed-arity fragment of $\pinc$ has the same complexity for $\SAT$ as $\pl$ ($\NP$-complete).
-It might be interesting to explore whether the same complexity drop occurs for modal inclusion logic.